Skip to main content

 Also for: Linux, Macintosh, Nintendo Switch, PS Vita, Windows, Windows Apps, Xbox One

-It's certainly no delight to lambast the retro-flavored charm of the indie platformer Iconoclasts.
-After all, it was developed by one single man over a period of ten years.
-His name is Joakim Sandberg, but he calls himself Konjak.
-His universal game design skills are obvious, with 2D-art design and animation clearly being his forte.
-Iconoclast's tale about the young mechanic Robin, and her struggles against religious dogma, evidently stems from the mind of someone dying to tell stories.
+It is no particular pleasure to lambast the retro-flavored indie platformer Iconoclasts.
+After all, it was developed by a single individual over the course of ten years.
+His name is Joakim Sandberg, though he goes by the alias Konjak.
+His broad game-design competence is immediately apparent, with 2D art direction and animation clearly being his greatest strengths.
+Iconoclasts’ tale of the young mechanic Robin and her struggle against religious dogma unmistakably stems from the mind of someone driven by a strong desire to tell stories.

 Let us begin with the story.
-On a conceptual level, it is great.
-Iconoclasts takes place in an elaborate world ruled by a religious cult, called the One Concern.
-It dictates the lives of all citizens, including their profession and where they live.
-You are Robin, the tomboyish daughter of a humble mechanic.
-As the game begins, she has decided to defy the rules and pick up the wrench of her late father.
+On a conceptual level, it is excellent.
+Iconoclasts unfolds in a richly imagined world governed by a religious cult known as the One Concern, which dictates every citizen’s role in life—from profession to place of residence.
+You play as Robin, the tomboyish daughter of a humble mechanic.
+As the game opens, she chooses to defy the law by taking up the wrench of her deceased father.

-She helps out fellow villagers in need, until she one day gets caught in the act by agents sent out to enforce the law.
-This sets her off on a long, rebellious journey to rid the world of the oppressive regime.
-Along the way she meets new allies, and in a few short segments you get to play as a couple of them.
+Initially, Robin assists fellow villagers in need, until she is caught by agents enforcing the regime’s rules.
+This incident propels her into a long, rebellious journey aimed at toppling the oppressive order.
+Along the way, she meets new allies, and in brief segments you are given control of some of them.

-But overall - and please forgive me for using another metaphor - it feels like playing a great game in a room full of mosquitoes: No matter how good it is deep inside, everything surrounding it stings and sucks a little.
+Overall, playing Iconoclasts feels like experiencing a great game in a room full of mosquitoes.
+No matter how compelling it might be at its core, everything surrounding it irritates and drains you, little by little.

 Comments